jvrnuno/Capstone-2/README.md

-# Residential Unit Utility consupmtion Cost Prediction Tool
+# Prediction tool for utility consumption cost in residential units